Cloudoki/backbone-notes/README.md

   });
 ```

-And you can fetch the notes from the server and render the Notes CollectionView
+And you can fetch the notes from the server and render the Notes List

 ```javascript
   // fetch the notes and render them if successful